Helpful Resources

 The grad school file management struggle is REAL!
 Here’s what I use to keep my files organized & backed up:

 • As can be expected in a PhD program, there are TONS of articles & chapter excerpts to read.
 We get many of them online through our library, but a lot of them have copyright protections that prevents this, so we get them via hardcopy course packs.
 I take those paper readings to our production room so I can use their fancy copy machine that can scan both sides of each article page & email the entire document to the specified notebook in my Evernote account.
-I then just pull them into Notability as needed.
+I then just pull them up on my iPad app as needed.

 • When I’m doing online research, I can save websites with helpful tips or research information by using the Evernote Clipper.
 I just click the cute little extension button at the top of my browser, select the folder, add any tags, & voila!